Medically reviewed by Drugs.com. Last updated on Jul 29, 2022.

 - Cognitive and emotional problems, as well as sleep problems

 Treatment for age-related diseases

 Some health issues that are a natural part of aging may be more difficult to manage if you have HIV.
 Some medications that are common for age-related heart, bone or metabolic conditions, for example, may not interact well with anti-HIV medications.
-It's important to talk to your doctor about your other health conditions and the medications you are taking.
+It's important to talk to your health care provider about your other health conditions and the medications you're taking.

-Your doctor will monitor your viral load and CD4 T cell counts to determine your response to HIV treatment.
-CD4 T cell counts should be checked every three to six months.
+Your health care provider will monitor your viral load and CD4 T cell counts to determine your response to HIV treatment.
+These will be initially checked at 4 to 6 weeks, and then every 3 to 6 months.